Kate Richard: Awards and recognition

+In October 2024, Warwick Investment Group CEO, Kate Richard joined the National Petroleum Council (NPC) as a member.

-In January 2022, Warwick Investment Group CEO, Kate Richard, was featured as the cover story for NAPE magazine.
+In January 2022, Warwick's CEO, Kate Richard, was featured as the cover story for NAPE magazine.

 In October 2021, The Wall Street Journal named Warwick's CEO, Kate Richard to the Private Equity 2021 Women to Watch List and she was the only founder named in the group.

 In February 2020, Warwick became a signatory of the UN-supported Principles for Responsible Investment.